 Our motto: Dream it!
-Plan it!
-Do it!
+Map it!
+Play it!

 We’ve tested The Dream Playbook in about a dozen after-school programs, and had so much success that the facilitators starting calling it The Dream Club or Dream Workshop.
 The Playbook is designed to be used by individuals without any guidance, but during the group workshops we learned that kid’s loved to share their dreams and build upon each other’s dreams.
 We also realized not everyone can do a semester-long, after-school program, so we developed a short 3-hour workshop.
 This pilot Dream Club is a workshop for kids to learn, practice and share the skills for dreaming.
 We used the Dream Playbook and Facilitator’s guide to customize the class.

 How to create the meaning to your life

 Have you ever asked yourself: “What good is school?”
 Or: “Why bother going to work every day?”
 Well, here is the answer: So you can live the life of your dreams!
 The Dream Playbook is here to help you create that dream and discover the passion that makes life worth living.
 When you tap into this passion, suddenly things like school, work and exercise aren’t chores anymore, but the tools to making dreams a reality and building an amazing life.
 So get ready — with this playbook as your guide not even the sky is the limit.
 More info.

 If you’re a teacher or facilitator, contact us and we’ll send you a Facilitator’s Guide so you can customize your interactive classes.